Nosferatu: Reception

 The film has continued to receive overwhelmingly positive reviews.
 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 72 reviews, with an average rating of 9.05/10.
 The website's critical consensus reads, "One of the silent era's most influential masterpieces, Nosferatus eerie, gothic feel – and a chilling performance from Max Schreck as the vampire – set the template for the horror films that followed."
+In a list of the 100 most important German films, compiled in 1994 by the Association of German Cinémathèques, Nosferatu was placed at #4.
 In 1995, the Vatican included Nosferatu on a list of 45 important films that people should watch.
 It was ranked twenty-first in Empire magazine's "The 100 Best Films of World Cinema" in 2010.

 In 1997, critic Roger Ebert added Nosferatu to his list of The Great Movies, writing:

 Here is the story of Dracula before it was buried alive in clichés, jokes, TV skits, cartoons and more than 30 other films.
 The film is in awe of its material.
 It seems to really believe in vampires. ...Is Murnau's Nosferatu scary in the modern sense?
 Not for me.
 I admire it more for its artistry and ideas, its atmosphere and images, than for its ability to manipulate my emotions like a skillful modern horror film.
 It knows none of the later tricks of the trade, like sudden threats that pop in from the side of the screen.
 But Nosferatu remains effective: It doesn't scare us, but it haunts us.